Mercurino di Gattinara: Policies

 Just as Gattinara is noted for his universalist idealism, he is also recognized as adept in the practice of realpolitik.

 Taking over from Charles V's advisor Carlos de Chièvres, Gattinara shifted the policy outlook of his king.
 Chièvres had advocated protecting the Netherlands through understandings with France and England, attempting to avoid war with France especially.
 Gattinara aimed at broadening Charles from a narrow Burgundian/Spanish outlook toward a wide imperial vision.
-At the center of his imperial policy was Italy: Milan was the vital link between the Habsburg holdings of Spain/Franche-Comté and Tyrol.
+At the centre of his imperial policy was Italy: Milan was the vital link between the Habsburg holdings of Spain/Franche-Comté and Tyrol.
 By the last months of 1521, Gattinara had succeeded in shifting the war with France from Navarre to Italy.
 His imperial strategy had two conditions for success: domination of Italy, and alliance with Rome.

 Gattinara was the source of Charles's shift in policy toward Italy—no other cabinet member pushed for these policies.
 A year previous to Gattinara's appointment, the English ambassador Tunstal had remarked on Gattinara's preoccupation with Italy.
-Gattinara had drawn up advance drafts of war plans against Italy, in which he stresses that since God called Charles to be the first prince of Christendom it was fitting that he turns his attention to Italy, saying that anyone who counselled Charles against pursuing Italy in lieu of interest elsewhere was prescribing the king's ruin, shame and blame.
+Gattinara had drawn up advance drafts of war plans against Italy, in which he stresses that since God called Charles to be the first prince of Christendom it was fitting that he turned his attention to Italy, saying that anyone who counselled Charles against pursuing Italy in lieu of interest elsewhere was prescribing the king's ruin, shame and blame.
 Gattinara emphasized the low cost of an Italian campaign, and the necessary troop mobilization necessary for overwhelming force.